Nodes

 ---

-See placement for when to use navigable: false.
+See placement for when to use navigable: false on regular content.
+Companion files inherit these defaults automatically — see below.

 What's not a node